-The storm drain stenciling program was completed previous to the permit renewal in 2010.
-The entire city had been canvassed by volunteers (led primarily by Boy Scouts) marking storm drains and delivering information about storm water pollution prevention to residences.
+A storm drain stenciling program was completed previous to the permit renewal in 2010.
+The entire city was canvassed by volunteers (led primarily by Boy Scouts) marking storm drains and delivering information about storm water pollution prevention to residences.

-In order for this program to comply with the 2010 renewal permit, the SWMP needs to be placed on the city website.
+In order for this program to comply with the 2010 renewal permit, the SWMP needed to be placed on the city website.
 This activity (and description) was therefore included into the BMP: Public Access to Storm Water Information, and a measureable goal was set regarding this requirement.
+This requirement also applies to the 2016 renewal permit.